openid/federation-extended-listing/openid-federation-extended-listing-1_0.md

 |-----------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | federation_extended_list_endpoint | OPTIONAL         | The extended list endpoint as described above.
 All constraints and restrictions on the listing of this endpoint are identical to that defined for the `federation_list_endpoint` as defined in OpenID Federation 1.0

-# Examples of Handling Large Number of Immediate Subordinate Entities
+# Examples

-This section contains non-normative examples that demonstrate how to use the Extended Subordinates Listing Endpoint to manage large numbers of Immediate Suboridnates.
+This section contains non-normative examples that demonstrate how to use the Extended Subordinates Listing Endpoint to retrieve subsets of subordinates.

 ```
 GET /list_extended HTTP/1.1